Tlaquilpan (Mdz22r)

 tlaquil(li), stucco (noun) or to stucco (verb), https://nahuatl.wired-humanities.org/content/tlaquilli

-tlaquil(qui), spatula for applying stucco, https://nahuatl.wired-humanities.org/content/tlaquilqui
+tlaquil(qui), spatula for applying stucco, or the person who applies the stucco, https://nahuatl.wired-humanities.org/content/tlaquilqui

 -pan (locative suffix)